unrealwork/atsd-use-cases/Chart_of_the_Day/WA_Water/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/89c8183d/2/#fullscreen)

-> Use the dropdown menu to examine the Top 10 or Bottom 10 testing stations, or use the Wildcard ([`*`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/)) option to view all available testing sites together.
+> Use the drop-down menu to examine the Top 10 or Bottom 10 testing stations, or use the Wildcard ([`*`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/)) option to view all available testing sites together.